“Living by faith includes the call to something greater than cowardly self-preservation.”

 While they would allow me to examine their tools and observe their techniques in-person, the only instruction they would provide initially were two or three-word critiques of my frequent mistakes.
 I understand now that they were kind gentlemen, albeit 40~50 years older than me, but at the time this apprenticeship-style of training was frustrating.
 Only when I showed true progress would their answers stretch to 5 or 6 words because, unlike your humble servant at the time, (here is wisdom) they understood that lessons learned through many failures and a few success are learned best.

 The first assignments given me were to sharpen everything in the workshop that would hold still long enough to touch with a stone, from axes and adzes to chisels, handplanes and even saws.
 This went on for months.
 They weren’t being mean, just wise, because sharpening is the first and most important woodworking skill.
 Only when I had demonstrated competence in all aspects of blade preparation and sharpening did they share further light and knowledge with me.
+Any sooner would have been a waste of their time, you see.

 Factor 1: The blade must be sharp.
 This factor depends on the quality of the blade and the skill of the person who sharpens it.
 We have a series of 30 posts about sharpening Japanese woodworking blades Beloved Customers may find beneficial.
 The series starts with this LINK.